All Episodes

 But of course, the only person not to blame is her.

-She back up you creep.
+She back up, you creep.

 And then the women you heard from Paula Jones and Kathleen Willie and Dolly Kyle and Juanita Broderick.

-Um Hillary was silent in all of those instances, and the very, very severe statements made about her husband.
+And the very, very severe statements made about her husband.

-And may I add that the Clinton Foundation did take money from Saudi Arabia, the United Arab Emirates and and uh Kuwait and Oman and Qatar and Algeria and Brunei and Saudi Arabia, you know, women can't drive and are told how to dress, and gays and lesbians are killed.
+And may I add that the Clinton Foundation did take money from Saudi Arabia, the United Arab Emirates, and Kuwait and Oman and Qatar and Algeria and Brunei and Saudi Arabia.

 Women can't travel abroad.

-They can't work unless they get permission, and uh gays and lesbians are killed and Christians and Jews persecuted.
+And gays and lesbians are killed and Christians and Jews persecuted.

-And in the UAE, well, let's see, they have a law that states women have a right to work without being held disobedient.
+They have a law that states women have a right to work without being held disobedient.

 That's nice.

-And the penal code in the UAE gives uh men the legal right to discipline their wives and their children, including physical violence.
+And the penal code in the UAE gives men the legal right to discipline their wives and their children, including physical violence.

-They don't have the same rights as men to obtain nationality for even their spouses and kids, and there's no laws prohibiting domestic violence, sexual harassment, or marital rape.
+They don't have the same rights as men to obtain nationality for even their spouses and kids.

 And I can go on from there, but I don't want to put Rick Unger in too big a hole.